asdfjkl/pgn2dcg/README.md

 ## Overview

-A simple chess database consists of four files:
+A simple chess database consists of five files:

 1. an index file.
 The naming convention is `database.dci`
 2. a name file, containing all player names.
 The naming convention is `database.dcn`
 3. a site file, containing all playing sites.
 The naming convention is `database.dcs`
+4. an event file, containing all event names.
+The naming convention is `database.dce`
-4. a file containing all games, including comments and annotation markers (such as +/-, ?! etc.).
+5. a file containing all games, including comments and annotation markers (such as +/-, ?! etc.).
 The naming convention is `database.dcg`